KyleMayes/vulkanalia/tutorial/book/src/drawing/command_buffers.md

 The `inheritance_info` parameter is only relevant for secondary command buffers.
 It specifies which state to inherit from the calling primary command buffers.

-If the command buffer was already recorded once, then a call to `vk::DeviceV1_0::begin_command_buffer` will implicitly reset it.
+If the command buffer was already recorded once, then a call to `begin_command_buffer` will implicitly reset it.
 It's not possible to append commands to a buffer at a later time.

 ## Starting a render pass